 Preservation represents commitment to remembering the past and preperaring for a sustainable future.
 The benefits of historic preservation and energy conservation are often overlooked because they come to societies as a whole over time rather than directly and immediately benefiting a developer or property owner.
 While some developers may argue that it is more financially advantageous to tear down and build new, it is not possible to sustain this practice indefinitely due to the amount of materials used and wasted.
 Preservation of historic properties demonstrates long-term vision by preserving irreplaceable cultural resources and promoting sustainability practices by conserving our limited environmental resources.

 On its most basic level, the practice of historic preservation is the practice of conserving resources.
 Not only do restoration and redevelopment consume less energy than demolition and new construction, but preservation also recovers the worth of past energy investment.
 Demolition and new construction not only consume present-day energy, but negates and wastes the past energy investment made in a building.
-Preservation is an remarkably effective method of sustainability.
+Preservation is an effective method of sustainability.

 Architecture is a direct and substantial representation of history and place.
 By preserving historic structures, we are able to share the very spaces and environments in which the generations before us lived.Historic preservation is the visual and tangible conservation of cultural identity.